Minnie Driver Bio

 Minnie Driver Award Nominations

-Across her career Driver has received nominations from major awarding bodies for both film and television work.
-Her performance in Good Will Hunting earned nominations for the Academy Award for Best Supporting Actress and for a Screen Actors Guild Award; her television work on The Riches led to Emmy and Golden Globe nominations.
+Throughout her career, Driver has received numerous award nominations recognizing her work in both film and television.
+Her most notable nomination came for her role in Good Will Hunting (1997), where she was nominated for the Academy Award for Best Supporting Actress and a Screen Actors Guild Award.
+For her performance in the television series The Riches, she received Emmy Award and Golden Globe Award nominations as Best Lead Actress in a Drama Series in 2007 and 2008 respectively.

 Minnie Driver Awards Won